 For the part you probably came here for, which is how to make brussels sprouts, check out the printable recipe card below.
 Read it, add the items to your grocery list, and get to work in the kitchen.
 They cook up nicely in about 30 minutes and make for a wonderful addition to any meal.
 Note: Be sure to roast them on a pan large enough that the brussels are spread out and not crowded.
 This ensure the perfect crispiness.
 You can easily toss this dish into your meal prep rotation with some easy chicken or maybe a little pasta and you're set.

-I hope you’ll make and enjoy this dish.
-Let me know below if you do.
-Thanks for reading!
+I hope you'll make and enjoy these balsamic brussels with bacon and brie.
+Let me know below if you do and thanks for reading!

 - 6 slices bacon uncooked and chopped

 - 2 ounces Brie cheese chut into half-inch pieces

 - sea salt to taste

 - black pepper to taste